 CDL holders can no longer claim exemption from medical certification requirements because they are not currently operating in non-excepted interstate or intrastate commerce.
 If not specifically included in category B or D, you must maintain your medical certification or downgrade to a non-commercial license.
-If you downgrade to a non-commercial license and later need to upgrade back to a commercial license, you may do so without additional testing.

 - If my current job only requires me to operate intrastate, but I want the option to operate interstate, can I certify in Category A instead of C as long as I have a current Med Card?